lagbolt/catalog-errors/LC/README.md

-# Checking MARC subject headings against the Library of COngress
+# Checking MARC subject headings against the Library of Congress

 This is a lot of steps.
 Well, not really, only five.
 It's partly for efficiency, partly for debugging, and partly in case you find other uses for the intermediate files.